Past Post

 The Game Few Are Playing

 A football game in the NFL technically consists of four fifteen-minute quarters, yet the average game runs over three hours due to the start and stop nature of the action.
-Add in commercial breaks and the sometimes meandering nature of … Continue reading
+Add in commercial breaks and the sometimes meandering nature of an NFL broadcast, and it's easy to see how a sixty-minute game becomes one hundred...
+Continue Reading →

 Life Lessons From Mom

-In honor of my Mom and to all the Mom’s around the world, the following is a tribute.
-My Mom taught me so much as a child and many of these lessons have stayed with me for life.
-A few … Continue reading
+In honor of my Mom and to all moms worldwide, the following is a tribute.
+My Mom taught me so much as a child; many of these lessons have stayed with me.
+A few, in particular, have grown to become absolute fundamentals that my life is now based on.
+A common thread running through these...
+Continue Reading →

 So How About Those New Year’s Resolutions?

 With the first month of 2016 coming to a close, New Years seems like only a distant memory.
-It is by far the most popular day of the year for setting new goals and resolutions and yet most people fall … Continue reading
+It is by far the most popular day of the year for setting new goals and resolutions and yet most people fall short of reaching them.
+Ever wonder why?
+Leadership expert John Maxwell teaches not to make...
+Continue Reading →

 Which “Wolf” are You Feeding?

 Have you ever said or done anything and then immediately felt a huge sense of remorse?
 Ever wish you could take back a spoken word or action?
-That would be from the “bad wolf” living inside you.
-Of course you … Continue reading
+That would be from the "bad wolf" living inside you.
+Of course you all have a "good wolf" as well.
+And hopefully he is responsible for the majority...
+Continue Reading →